 The MS in systems science emphasizes the complementary use of mathematical, computational and heuristic approaches to solving systems problems.
-Both thesis and non-thesis options are available.
+Thesis, project and coursework-only options are available.
 Research areas include fuzzy logic, data analysis and knowledge discovery, uncertainty theories, generalized information theory, soft computing, intelligent control and robotics, decision making and complex systems.

 A health systems concentration is available for the MS program.
 The department also offers a one-year executive MS in health systems based in Manhattan and a certificate program in complex systems.